Nature Stuff www.mdavid.com.au

 You might have noticed that I said that spiders inject venom from their fangs.
 That's why spiders are described as venomous instead of poisonous.

-Now I could get into a bit of trouble here because this subject is complicated, but a rough guide goes something like this: something is considered poisonous if it's dangerous to eat it.
+Now I could get into a bit of trouble here because this subject is complicated, but a rough guide goes something like this: something is considered poisonous if it’s dangerous to eat it or breathe it.
 For example, many types of wild mushrooms are poisonous.

 And a critter is considered venomous if it puts venom into you by either biting or stinging.